MemBuilder: Reinforcing LLMs for Long-Term Memory Construction via Attributed Dense Rewards: Methodology

 \subsection{Supervised Fine-Tuning}

-While multi-dimensional memory architectures can offer finer-grained control \citep{DBLP:journals/corr/abs-2507-07957}, lightweight models, such as Qwen3-4B employed in our framework, often struggle with direct multi-dimensional memory construction, frequently producing invalid actions that impede effective RL exploration.
+While multi-dimensional memory architectures can offer finer-grained control \citep{DBLP:journals/corr/abs-2507-07957}, lightweight models, such as Qwen3-4B employed in our framework, often struggle with direct multi-dimensional memory construction, frequently producing invalid actions---such as malformed JSON structures, missing required fields (e.g., episodic entries without timestamps), or misuse of undefined operation types---that impede effective RL exploration.
 To address this cold-start problem, we collect expert trajectories $\{(\mathit{State}_t, a_t)\}_{t=1}^{n}$ using Claude 4.5 Sonnet.
 This phase stabilizes the model's output format, providing a viable baseline for subsequent training.
-However, SFT primarily focuses on behavioral cloning with limited exploration capability; we further employ RL to maximize the model's ultimate utility in QA contexts.
+However, SFT, as a form of imitation learning, trains the model to replicate expert memory operations but does not directly optimize for downstream QA accuracy; we further employ RL to maximize the model's ultimate utility in QA contexts.